thomasameisel/VandyCSCTF/README.md

 ## VandyCS - Capture The Flag Fall 2016
+Walkthroughs can be found in each folder.
+We encourage you to attempt the challenge before looking at the walkthrough.
+Please let us know if you have any questions about the walkthroughs.

 #### Complete:
-Walkthroughs can be found in each folder
 - unzipper - unzip the file using multiple different compressions
   - \_FLAG_(zip_zip_zip_away)
 - cookies - website that change the cookies in order to login using admin